robots4life/workshop-001-svelte-demo/README.md

 <a href="http://localhost:5173/about" target="_blank">http://localhost:5173/about</a>

+Checkout the next branch to continue.

+**`git checkout 010-work-with-array-of-objects-in-page-markup`**

 ## 7.0 Work with an Array of Objects in Page Markup

-**`git checkout 010-work-with-array-of-objects-in-page-markup`**

 Let's you have more than just a simple object that you are loading into your page.